davidabacon/homebridge-filebased-watersensor/README.md

       {
-            "name": "Patio Gate",
+            "name": "Dishwasher ",
-            "openpath": "/yolink/devices/patiogate/open.txt",
+            "leakpath": "/yolink/devices/leaksensor/wet.txt",
-            "closedpath": "/yolink/devices/patiogate/closed.txt",
+            "noleakpath": "/yolink/devices/leaksensor/dry.txt",
-            "accessory": "DoorSensor"
+            "accessory": "LeakSensor"
         }

 The logic works as follows:

-  * If neither the openpath or closedpath file exist, then the door is closed
+  * If neither the leakpath nor noleakpath file exist, then the sensor is dry
-  * If only the open file exists, then the door is open
+  * If only the leakpath file exists, then the sensor is wet
-  * If only the closed file exists, then the door is closed
+  * If only the noleakpath file exists, then the sensor is dry
   * If both files exist, then compare the last modification time.
-The most recently modified file reflects the current state of the door.
+The most recently modified file reflects the current state of the sensor.

 I poll the status of the files every 1/2 second.